When Fashion Meets Art

 “There is so much more to clothing design than just logo or label,” says Zoe Chen, a 20-year veteran in the fashion industry who has created iconic pieces for Issey Miyake, Donna Karan, Ralph Lauren, Calvin Klein, and Marc Jacobs.
-“My goal is to create a clothing brand that produces art-infused fashion, and explore how clothes can communicate our personalities and inspire our lives.
+“My goal is to create a ready-to-wear brand that infuses art with fashion, and explore how clothes can communicate our personalities and inspire our lives.
 In other words: let’s bring back true design, and expressions of individuality.”

 I’m not afraid to break the mold, and capture the essence of what makes luxury truly special—which is the power of individuality.

 So it kicks off the story of Zoelle, a new fashion label launched by Chen—a Central Saint Martins alumna and a long-time New Yorker—which began in the wake of post-pandemic fashion conundrums faced by millions of people in the 21st century.
 The question remains: would women still need luxuriously designed apparel and accessories if the world resorted to wearing sweatpants every day?
 The answer, as evidenced by Chen’s debut womenswear collection, which expands upon her avant-garde graphics melded with thoughtful fabric choices and meticulous construction, is a resounding yes.

 “With my passion for fashion, the desire to exude confidence, and a love for textiles, structural designs and experimental prints, Zoelle is a true reflection of me and my vision for the future of style,” says Chen.